Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 If TFR = 2.1 = population exactly replaces itself

 Once it is 2.1 for 25+ years, society can never recover because there is fewer mothers in the next generation.
-That's why median age goes from 20 to 45.

 ### 8.7 Are the fertility rate (TFR) and median age(MEdianAgePop) related ?